Welcome

 In 2025-2026 the central portion of the trail will extend in both directions, with scheduled construction north from Northfield and south within Dundas.
 See: "Northfield and Dundas councils move forward on Mill Towns Trail project," Northfield News, 11 February 2025.
 (May require payment.)
 Information about what is planned during this phase is also available on the City of Northfield website.
 (Posted 5 May 2025.)

-RSS (Really Simple Syndication) is an easy way of getting news feeds on your phone or computer.
-Any RSS app or RSS browser-plugin should be able to read this RSS file and let you know whenever we post news.
+Really Simple Syndication is an easy way of getting news feeds on your phone or computer.
+Any RSS app/plugin (like Feeder) can check this file and let you know when we post new content.
 (Posted 5 May 2025.)

 Support the Mill Towns Trail